Rethinking Symbolic Regression Datasets and Benchmarks for Scientific Discovery: Conclusion

 \section{Conclusion}

-In this work, we pointed out issues of existing datasets and benchmarks of symbolic regression for scientific discovery (\ourproblem).
-To address the issues, we proposed 1) 120 new \ourproblem datasets based on a set of physics formulas in \orgdataset~\citep{udrescu2020ai} and 2) a new evaluation metric for \ourproblem to discuss the structural similarity between the true and estimated symbolic expressions (equations).
-We note that this study argues that the normalized edit distance is a metric not to take the place of existing SR metrics but to incorporate such metrics (\emph{e.g.}, Tables~\ref{table:baseline_r2_accuracy} and~\ref{table:baseline_edit_distance}).
-Besides the main contribution above, we proposed a Transformer-based symbolic regression baseline, named Symbolic Transformer that achieved the best normalized edit distance for the proposed \ourproblem datasets.
-To encourage the studies of \ourproblem, we publish our datasets~$\textsuperscript{\ref{fn:srsd_easy}, \ref{fn:srsd_medium}, \ref{fn:srsd_hard}}$ and code repository$\textsuperscript{\ref{fn:code_repo}}$ with MIT License.
+In this work, we pointed out issues of existing datasets (\emph{e.g.}, \orgdataset) and benchmarks of symbolic regression for scientific discovery (\ourproblem).
+To address the issues, we proposed 1) 120 new \ourproblem datasets based on a set of physics formulas in \orgdataset~\citep{udrescu2020ai}, 2) another 120 new \ourproblem datasets containing dummy variables, and 3) a new evaluation metric for \ourproblem to discuss the structural similarity between the true and estimated symbolic expressions (equations).
+The benchmark results revealed key findings including uDSR and PySR being the state of the art for the \ourproblem datasets (AIF performed the best for the ~\orgdataset datasets in SRBench~\citep{la2021contemporary}) and the vulnerability of both the SR baselines and $R^2$-based accuracy to dummy variables in \ourproblem problems.
+The experimental results and user study also suggest that the normalized edit distance is an additional reasonable metric for \ourproblem, which provides a more fine-grained analysis than solution rate and incorporates existing SR metrics (\emph{e.g.}, Tables~\ref{table:baseline_results} and~\ref{table:baseline_results_w_dummy_vars}).
+We also summarize the limitations of this work in Appendix~\ref{app_sec:limitations}.
+Last but not least, the experimental results suggest that our \ourproblem datasets are more challenging for existing SR methods than the \orgdataset datasets, and there is still significant room for improvement in SR methods for \ourproblem problems according to the metrics considered in this study.
+To encourage the studies of \ourproblem, we publish our datasets and code with Creative Commons Attribution 4.0 (CC BY) and MIT License, respectively.